|Page tools: Print Page Print All RSS Search this Product|

 The value of expenditures on exploration for petroleum and natural gas and for non-petroleum mineral deposits.
 These expenditures include pre-licence costs, licence and acquisition costs, appraisal costs and the costs of actual test drilling and boring, as well as the costs of aerial and other surveys, transportation costs etc., incurred to make it possible to carry out the tests.

 Indexes of real GDP per combined unit of labour and capital.
-They have been derived by dividing chain volume estimates of market sector GDP by a combined measure of hours worked and capital services.
+These are derived by dividing chain volume estimates of market sector GDP by a combined measure of hours worked and capital services.
+Multifactor productivity indexes not only reflect the contribution of labour and capital to changes in production, but also the contribution of other factors affecting production, such as economies of scale.

 Calculated as the sum of the net saving of each of the resident sectors - households and unincorporated enterprises, non-financial corporations, financial corporations and general government.